-Our effective income tax rate was 22.5% and 21.5% for the three months ended September 30, 2023 and 2022, respectively.
-Our effective income tax rate was 22.8% and 23.1% for the nine months ended September 30, 2023 and 2022, respectively.
+Our effective income tax rate was 22.5% 21.8% and 21.5% 18.7% for the three months ended September 30, 2023 March 31, 2024 and 2022, respectively.
+Our effective income tax rate was 22.8% and 23.1% for the nine months ended September 30, 2023 and 2022, 2023, respectively.

 The realization of deferred tax assets are dependent upon the generation of sufficient taxable income of the appropriate character in future periods.
 We regularly assess our ability to realize our deferred tax assets and establish a valuation allowance if it is more likely than not that some portion, or all, of our deferred tax assets will not be realized.
 In assessing the realizability of our deferred tax assets, we weigh all available positive and negative evidence.
-Due to the weight of objectively verifiable negative evidence, we believe that it is more likely than not that certain of our federal, state and foreign deferred tax assets will not be realized as of September 30, 2023, and have maintained a valuation allowance on such deferred tax assets.
-The valuation allowance against our federal, state and foreign deferred tax assets increased by \$15.2 million for the period ended September 30, 2023 compared to the year ended December 31, 2022.
+Due to the weight of objectively verifiable negative evidence, we believe that it is more likely than not that certain of our federal, state and foreign deferred tax assets will not be realized as of September 30, 2023 March 31, 2024, and have maintained a valuation allowance on such deferred tax assets.
+The valuation allowance against our federal, state and foreign deferred tax assets increased decreased by \$15.2 \$1.3 million for the period ended September 30, 2023 March 31, 2024 compared to the year ended December 31, 2022 December 31, 2023.